fernseed/fernseed.github.io/technology/_posts/2015-07-03-responsive-image-markdown.md

 [^fn1]: Assuming we're working with bitmaps, since not every type of image will be available as a vector.

+[^fn2]: Although there really isn't an official way to handle this yet, just a series of workarounds and draft proposals.

-[^fn2]: Note that for some reason the Scrivener regex does not accept `\n` as a new line character, so you'll need to option-enter any line breaks.
+[^fn3]: Note that for some reason the Scrivener regex does not accept `\n` as a new line character, so you'll need to option-enter any line breaks.

-[^fn3]: Assuming the image assets are in the same folder as the Scrivener project.
+[^fn4]: Assuming the image assets are in the same folder as the Scrivener project.

-[^fn4]: Ironically enough, the raw HTML is *less* verbose than the fully-specified Markdown version...
+[^fn5]: Ironically enough, the raw HTML is *less* verbose than the fully-specified Markdown version...